Explanation of Mortgage Terms

 Calculated annually as a percentage of your original mortgage amount based on your credit rating and down payment.
 PMI protects the lender in the event you do not pay your mortgage, and it generally costs 0.5% of your loan each month.
 The additional cost does not apply toward your mortgage payoff.
 In most cases, you can avoid PMI if you put 20% down on your home purchase.

 Generally a requirement for any home mortgage.
 The premium is usually included with the monthly mortgage payment.
 Costs and coverage vary by state and the value of the home.
 Get professional advice to make sure you have the proper coverage.
-Homeowner’s insurance can cover the cost to repair or rebuild due to damage caused by events like fire, windstorms, hail, lightning, theft or vandalism.
-It can also protect your possessions inside your home like clothes, furniture and electronics.
+Homeowner’s insurance can cover the cost to repair or rebuild due to damage caused by events like fire, windstorms, hail, lightning, theft, or vandalism.
+It can also protect your possessions inside your home like clothes, furniture, and electronics.

 Homeowner’s Association (HOA) Fees

-Fees due in exchange for being part of a homeowner’s association.
+Fees are due in exchange for being part of a homeowner’s association.
 A homeowner’s association is an organization in a planned community that maintains and reinforces rules for the properties in its jurisdiction.
 By purchasing a property in such a community, the homeowner is agreeing to the HOA’s rules and fees.
 HOAs maintain a significant amount of legal power over property owners regarding the outside conditions of the home.

 The amount you pay each month for your mortgage, homeowner’s insurance, and HOA fees.
 This payment should be no more than 25% of your monthly take-home pay.
 That leaves plenty of room in your budget to achieve other goals, like saving for retirement or putting money aside for your kid’s college fund.